Projective path to points at infinity in spherically symmetric spacetimes: Points at the boundary of the accessible region in a de Sitter spacetime

 where $N = (1 - H^2r^2)^{1/2}$ denotes the \lq\lq lapse" function.
 The spacetime region which can be accessed is the ball of radius $r_b=1/H$ and center at the origin.
 When examining any kind of motion in this spacetime the radial (compact) region $r\in[0,\frac{1}{H}]$ is the only one which has to be explored.
 By virtue of the simplicity of the metric, with $G_{\alpha\beta}=-3H^2 g_{\alpha\beta}$, the geodesics are integrable as a first order system of equations

 where $E$ and $L$ are Killing constants, $\epsilon=[1,0,-1]$ for timelike, null, spacelike orbits, respectively, $C$ is a separation constant for radial-polar motions and $\epsilon_r, \epsilon_\theta$ are two independent signs.
-Equatorial plane motion, $\theta=\pi/2$, corresponds to $C=L$ and the above equations take the simpler form
+Equatorial plane motion, $\theta=\pi/2$, corresponds to $C=L$ and the above equations take the simpler form (Figs. 7 and 8)

-As far as we can see from Fig. $13$, timelike geodesics reach future timelike infinity $(2,0,0,0)$, up to the limitations resulting from numerical integration, whereas spacelike infinity $(0,3,0,0)$ turns out to be inaccessible.
+As far as we can see from Fig. $10$, timelike geodesics reach future timelike infinity $(2,0,0,0)$, up to the limitations resulting from numerical integration, whereas spacelike infinity $(0,3,0,0)$ turns out to be inaccessible (Figs. 9 and 10).